双指针技巧秒杀七道链表题目

 -200 <= x <= 200

-While merging two sorted linked lists combines them into one, here, the task is to split a given linked list into two.
-Specifically, we can divide the original list into two smaller lists: one list with elements smaller than x
+When merging two sorted linked lists, you combine them into one.
+Here, you need to decompose the original list into two.
+Specifically, we can split the original list into two smaller lists, with one containing elements less than x

-, and the other list with elements greater than or equal to x
+, and the other containing elements greater than or equal to x

 .
-Finally, we connect these two lists together to get the desired result.
+Finally, by connecting these two lists together, you achieve the desired outcome.

 The overall logic is very similar to merging sorted linked lists.
-Let's look at the code directly, and pay attention to the use of the dummy head node:
+Let's look at the code for details, and pay attention to the use of the dummy head node:

 class Solution {